8osco/academic_performance_analysis/README.md

 The attributes presented were selected based on insights from the coefficient ranking exercise, which revealed several notable patterns:

-- Students from Saudi Arabia have a comparatively higher pass rate.
+- Students from Saudi Arabia have a comparatively higher pass rate

-- Students in the low absence group perform better.
+- Students in the low absence group perform better

-- Middle school students tend to have higher pass rates than those in other education stages.
+- Middle school students tend to have higher pass rates than those in other education stages

-- Female students outperform male students in terms of pass rate.
+- Female students outperform male students in terms of pass rate

-- Students whose parents responded to the survey show higher success rates.
+- Students whose parents responded to the survey show higher success rates

 The dashboard also allows for cross-feature comparisons, enabling users to explore how combinations of these attributes impact academic outcomes.